pl453s/linux-mint-gnome/README.md

 ## Remaining work

-- Publish an autoremove script in the 'Releases' section, to avoid to type the hyper long autoremove command
+- Publish an autoremove script which also remove the Mate and XFCE packages (to avoid to type the hyper long autoremove command)
 - Create a default configuration for new users (Templates folder, Gnome, Firefox, Thunderbird, LibreOffice, Nautilus, Gedit...)
 - Publish these new .deb files (eventualy in a repository, a PPA or just in Git...
 I don't know)
 - Create an autonomous LiveCD ISO (at this stage I would have already made good progress)